ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 send help

 ---

+Hi everyone!
+ForsakenIdol here.
+I'm a Warframe player over a thousand Eidolon hunts, and 6x3 experience in all formats - solo, duos, trios, and full squads.
+I've played all of the possible roles in an Eidolon hunting squad; I've hosted squads, and ran as either shields or lure handler.
+I've ran 6x3 hunts with various different frames: Volt, Jade, Wisp, and Trinity, and while I'm not a speedrunner, it's pretty safe to say that I have a decent amount of experience with fast, semi-meta Eidolon hunting.

 I'll provide some common acronyms that are used within the Eidolon hunting community, as well as those that I use when hunting with my duo.